Willem Stapelberg

 Willem Pieter Stapelberg (born 29 January 1947) is a former South African rugby union player.

 Playing career

 A police detective by profession, Stapelberg played provincial rugby for Northern Transvaal and was a member of the Currie Cup winning teams in 1968, 1973 and 1974.

 Stapelberg toured with the Springboks to France in 1974 and made his test debut against France on 23 November 1974 in Toulouse.
 He played in both test matches on the French tour, scoring a try in each match.
 He also played in four tour matches and scored one further try for the Springboks.

 Test history

 Accolades

 Stapelberg was named one of the five SA Rugby players of the Year for 1974.
-The four other players named, were three members of the 1974 British Lions team that toured South Africa, namely Gareth Edwards, Willie John McBride and JPR Williams as well as the South African lock forward, John Williams.
+The four other players named, were three members of the 1974 British Lions team that toured South Africa, namely Gareth Edwards, Willie John McBride and J. P. R. Williams as well as the South African lock forward, John Williams.